zoezheng04/RISC-V-CPU/statements/zoe.md

     end
 ```
 #### Cache Miss
-Different from the direct mapped cache, this module handles the 2 types of misses seperately:
+Different from the direct mapped cache, the Two-Way Set Associative Cache handles the 2 types of misses seperately:
-1. Compulsory Miss
+##### 1. Compulsory Miss
 In the event of a compulsory miss, the module updates the tag, data, and valid bit, sets the dirty bit (D_0), and set the LRU counter (lru_counter_0) of the way that does not contain valid data:
 ```System Verilog
 //compulsory miss